Why Did My iPhone Stop Charging?

 Did your iPhone stop charging?
 We’ve all had that moment of panic when our battery is at 5% and we go to plug it in and nothing happens.
 No little lightning symbol appears next to the icon, no happy little electronic beep to signify charging, and absolutely no emotional relief.

 The struggle is real.
-If you find yourself asking “Why did my iPhone stop charging?” then these tips can help you fix your iPhone charging problems and if you need an iPhone 5 Battery Replacement this is the place to go.
+If you find yourself asking “Why did my iPhone stop charging?” these tips should help you fix your iPhone charging problems.

 Anatomy of a Charge Port

 The charge port is where you connect your charger to your phone.
 This is often a lightning connector on newer iPhone models or micro-USB ports on other phones.
 Your iPhone’s lightning connector doesn’t just allow you to plug your phone in and charge the battery, it also enables you to connect with other devices like external monitors, laptops, speakers, cameras, and the like.
 While its predecessor used 30 pins, the lightning connector is more compact and only uses 8.
 Those pins carry a digital signal, which lets your iPhone charge its battery when connected to the proper charger.